PeteGillin/pete-docs/notes/norton.md

 The key thing that distinguishes Norton's Dome from the cone is that the Dome _does_ have a well-defined gradient at the peak, and therefore that we can write down the equaitions there.
 Norton shows that it's enough for the rate of change of the gradient to diverge to cause problems for determinism.

+## Does Newton's First Law rescue determinism?

+No, I don't think so, although not for the reasons that Norton gives.

+The First Law is normally stated something like this: "A body which is subject to no net force remains at rest, or in uniform motion in a straight line."
+This provides a potential line of defence for determinism in the case of the Dome.
+After all, the object starts at rest, and is subject to no net force, so it should remain at rest.

+Norton rejects this.
+There's a passage in his text which leapt out at me on first reading:

+> It is natural to visualize "uniform motion in a straight line" over some time interval, but we will need to apply the law at an instant.

+He goes on to reformulate the First Law accordingly, in such a way that it is just a special case of the second law where the force is zero.
+My immediate reaction is to ask: _why_ do we "need" to apply the law in this way?
+As far as I can see, he gives no justification.
+Maybe we _can_ apply it over some time interval, as Norton concedes is "natural", and reject his spontaneous motion solutions on that basis.

+So, which version of the first is correct, the "over some time interval" one which rescues determinism in the case of the Dome and the cone, or the "at an instant" one which doesn't?
+Well, in the continuous case, I believe they are the same thing.
+And I believe that there is no practical physics reason to consider the discontinuous case where they differ.
+So the question makes no sense in practical physics.
+As a thought experiment, well, you can take your pick.

+But despite that, I still think the First Law doesn't save determinism, and this is where swirling an object in a bowl comes in.

-## And what about swirling an object in a bowl?
+## Okay, I'll bite again: what's this about swirling an object in a bowl?

-Now suppose that, instead of sliding an object on the outside of a dome, we are sliding it on the inside of a bowl.
+Suppose that, instead of sliding an object on the outside of a dome, we are sliding it on the inside of a bowl.
 And also suppose that, instead of starting it at rest at the apex, we are starting it at some point away from the bottom/centre, with a non-zero velocity which has a component pointing around the bowl, and may have a component up or down the slope.
 That is, the object is swirling around the inside of the bowl.

 (All our bowls are going to have rotational symmetry.)